$\xi R \phi^2$ coupling, cosmological constant and quantum gravitational correction to Newton's potential: The final result and discussion

-Note that the second term in the potential diverges if either of the masses is vanishing.
-If we understand it correctly, we do not expect such behaviour from a non-relativistic quantity.
-This problem originates from the absence of the scalar rest mass term in the scalar-graviton non-minimal vertex, \ref{nm8'a}.
-Does this imply that the $\ln \vec{q}^2$ term of \ref{qg35'} should {\it not} be related to a physical gravitational potential, or, we simply accept \ref{qg36'} as it is?
-Once again, any clear reasoning in the favour of either of this remains elusive to us so far.
+We note the appearance of masses in the denominator of the second term on the right hand side.
+Each mass has to be understood as the inverse of the corresponding Compton wavelength.
+Thus the first term dominates the second.
+Perhaps a two loop computation for the class of diagrams that gave the first term would produce a result comparable to the second.
+Note also that this second term has originated from the Fourier transform of $\ln \vec{q}^2$, and any such logarithm originates from the term like $(q^2/\mu^2)^{\e/2}\cdot \e^{-1}$ coming from \ref{nm8'}.
+Hence it is essentially a quantum contribution, whereas the first is not.

-Further note that the potential of \ref{qg36'}, even though corresponds to pure short scale physics, contains two fundamental length scales (apart from $R_{\rm TA, max}$) --- the shortest or Planck length corresponding to $G$, and the longest or Hubble horizon scale corresponding to $\Lambda$.
-We believe this is a novel feature encoded in a short scale physics computation.
+In this regard, we note the $\xi=0$ part of the gravitational potential up to one loop~\cite{Hamber:1995cq, Bjerrum-Bohr:2002gqz}, \be V(\Lambda =0, r)\vert_{\rm minimal}= - \frac{G m_1 m_2}{r}\left[1- \frac{G(m_1+m_2)}{r} -\frac{127 G }{30 \pi^2 r^2} \right] \ee In \ref{qg36'}, we do not have any term of first order in $G$ at all, due to the absence of tree level contribution.
+In fact the vanishing tree level long range contribution with $\xi\neq 0$ actually {\it saves} $\xi$, for otherwise a contribution like $\xi Gm_1m_2/r$ would have constrained $\xi$ very severely from simple solar system data, as is the case for the parameter of the Brans-Dicke theory~\cite{Clifton:2011jh}.
+Second, we also note that one can use the $\Lambda$-3 graviton vertex used here to evaluate the two body potential with $\xi=0$.
+However, the result is expected to be subleading compared to the $\Lambda=0$ ones at our subhorizon scale.\\

-It seems an important task to further investigate the effect of $\xi$, as well as the vertex associated with $\Lambda$ on various perturbative quantum gravity phenomenon.
-As we have emphasised, this coupling is {\it qualitatively} different from the minimal ones.
-It would thus be interesting to investigate the effect of $\xi$ on self energy, various matter-graviton vertices and RG perspectives.
-A look into the soft theorems might also be interesting in this context.
-We wish to come to these issues in our future publications. \\
+To the best of our knowledge, the vertex associated with $\Lambda$ has not been considered earlier.
+Note also that the potential of \ref{qg36'} contains two fundamental length scales --- the shortest or Planck length corresponding to $G$, and the longest or Hubble horizon scale corresponding to $\Lambda$.
+We believe this is a novel feature encoded in physics of length scale much small compared to that of the horizon. \\